 *A note about the Blendtec Designer Series.
 While this latest release offers an impressive new design, for all intent purposes of our Blendtec vs Vitamix review it performs the same as a Blendtec Classic Series (Total Blender and HP3A).
 It's the same motor, power and jar - it's been redesigned with a new look and touch pad user controls.
-See our Blendtec Designer vs Vitamix 7500 review.
+For additional details see our Blendtec Designer vs Vitamix 7500 review.

 Which Blender lasts longer and has the better warranty?

-The Vitamix 5200/7500 and Blendtec are both very powerful and do a great job at blending just about anything.
+The Vitamix 5200, 7500 and Blendtec are all very powerful and do a great job at blending just about anything.
 The Vitamix is bigger in size, having a more heavy-duty and industrial feel while the Blendtec Blender is smaller and lighter.

 Vita-mix set the standard as the industry's best warranty with a complete 7-Years Full Use.
 Blendtec's warranty changed in 2012 to a 7-year warranty (but only if bought through Blendtec direct or an Authorized Blendtec Dealer).
-Extended warranties are available direct from both companies at a cost and on occasion club stores such as Vitamix Costco and Sam's Club offer warranty extensions on Blendtec blenders.
+Extended warranties are available direct from both companies at a cost and on occasion club stores such as Vitamix Costco and Sam's Club offer warranty extensions.

 Vita-mix has been making performance blenders for over 70 years vs Blendtec who has been making blenders for the home for about 7 years.